 The commercials versions are typically overkill for a homebrewer, i.e. you won't be brewing 8 hours a day 6 days a week.
 However, a nice commercial burner will be more powerful, especially if it runs on 240v.

-I eventually bought a Salton Burner from Costco for about $45.
+I eventually bought this induction Burner.
 They frequently go on sale on Amazon and you can find them on Craigslist.

 After adding an induction burner, I was ready for my first brew.
 Initially, I hoped that the induction burner would be powerful enough to meet my needs, but it was not the case.